enmanuelduran/enmascript/content/articles/2018-10-26-react-conf-2018-understanding-react-hooks-proposal-with-simple-examples.md

 ---
-date: '2018-10-26T04:30:23.912Z'
+date: "2018-10-26T04:30:23.912Z"
 title: "React Conf 2018: Understanding React's hooks proposal with simple examples"
-summary: 'React Hooks are the future, a new way of building react components to interact with state is here'
+summary: "React Hooks are the future, a new way of building react components to interact with state is here"
-series: ['React']
+series: ["React"]
-featuredImage: '2018-10-26-hooks-proposal.png'
+featuredImage: "2018-10-26-hooks-proposal.png"
 ---

 Yesterday was the first day of the [React conf](https://conf.reactjs.org/), the community is very excited about the things that are happening with react (myself included), after watching some minutes of the conference we noticed a pattern, the word _hooks_ started to be recurrent, and the more it was used the more amazed and hyped we were.
 In this article, we're going to be explaining how _hooks_ work a little bit by identifying some key concepts and understanding a simple example of a counter that will be progressively evolving with the use of the different hooks (Ah, and you'll be reading the word _hooks_ a lot).
 Grab a soda, fasten your seatbelt and enjoy the ride.